Updated March 6, 2023

 |Developed||Mainly developed in the form of Android and iOS applications.||Anyone can develop their own websites and can deploy or host on the internet.|

-|Generality||It has different applications like gaming apps, utilities, medical monitoring etc.||It has standard applications in industries or warehouses or in any CRM applications etc.|
+|Generality||It has different applications like gaming apps, utilities, medical monitoring, etc.||It has standard applications in industries or warehouses or in any CRM applications etc.|

-|Maintenance||It is will be maintained in App stores or Play stores.||It can be maintained as per the owners hosting plan and host admin.|
+|Maintenance||It is will be maintained in App stores or Play stores.||It can be maintained as per the owner’s hosting plan and host admin.|

-|Built-in facilities||It can be accessed by using touch devices etc.||It can be used by computer or laptops.|
+|Built-in facilities||It can be accessed by using touch devices etc.||It can be used by computers or laptops.|

-|Ease of use||It is easier to use a portable.||It needs a laptop or computer even these can be used in a mobile browser but only a few websites support.|
+|Ease of use||It is easier to use a portable.||It needs a laptop or computer; even these can be used in a mobile browser, but only a few websites support it.|

 |Flexibility||It supports any kind of application.||It supports only a few portable applications where it is not convenient to use.|